mi-schi/groovebox/README.md

     sox input.wav --bits 16 --channels 1 --endian little --encoding signed-integer sample_000.wav

 Use the given folder structure and the file name pattern "sample_XXX.wav".
+Look into `multiple_converter.sh`.
+You can create a folder `samples_collected` with the given subfolder, copy all you samples in the folders and convert and rename it to the `samples` folder.